timbeaudet/knowledge_base/faq/today.md

 ## Events / Notices / Coming Soon

-- March 29th: Pizza Friday
+- April 12-14: LUDUM DARE 55 - Playing in Godot
-- March 29th: The Study of Racing on https://www.twitch.tv/trailingbrakes
+- April 15th: Steam Review for racing games released in March 2024
-- April 1st: Collecting the Racing Games on Steam in March 2024
+- May 5th: Business Review of March 2024
-- April 7th: Business Review of March 2024
+- May 6th: Steam Review for racing games released in April 2024